2E0PGS/2E0PGS.github.io/ham-radio/sdr.md

 ## Mobile SDR

-* Raspberry PI with powerbank.
+* Raspberry PI with power bank.
-* Android using Rtl-sdr driver app for rtl-tcp like server.
+* Android using rtl-sdr driver app for rtl-tcp like server.
 * Termux and rtl-433 see: [Portable Android signal recorder #892](https://github.com/merbanan/rtl_433/issues/892)